vermont skiing

 Après, Valley Style

-After the last run, you’re tired in the best way.
+After the last run, you feel tired in the best way.

-Snow melts off your boots.
-The sky turns pink over frozen fields.
-The hill lights flicker on.
+Snow melts off your boots as the sky turns pink over frozen fields.
+Soon, the hill lights flicker on and the parking lot starts to empty.

 Maybe you grab food.
 Maybe you head home.
-Maybe you sit in the parking lot longer than necessary because no one’s ready to call it.
+Or maybe you sit there a little longer because no one’s ready to call it.

 There’s usually one last sip left.

-Because in the Ottawa Valley, snowboarding isn’t a vacation thing.
+Because here in the Ottawa Valley, snowboarding isn’t a vacation.

 It’s a winter ritual.